tomwillis608/go-cook/cookbook/index.md

 This is a collection of my favorite recipes, accessible from anywhere, like my phone, in the kitchen.
-This includes recipes collected by my mother from family and friends, as well as how I actually cook these recipes from my family, as well as new things that I cook now.
+This includes recipes collected by my mother Gracia Willis from family and friends, as well as how I actually cook these recipes from my family, as well as new things that I cook now.

-Browse by Category
+Browse by Chapter

 - [Breads and Doughs](breads/index.md)
 - [Stocks, Soups, and Stews](soups/index.md)